danadalis/LEMH-Server/README.md

 ```

 ##### **Log into MariaDB**
-Test to make sure things are working by logging in to MySQL, then exiting.
+Test to make sure things are working by logging into MySQL, then exiting.
 ```
 sudo mysql -v -u root -p
 ```